lkodinsson/MARS/Medieval/Equipment.md

 **Curved Sword** A single edged bladed weapon used for slashing usually featuring anywhere from a slight curvature to a very pronounced curvature in the blade.
 Alternate names for curved swords includes: *cutlass*, *dāo*, *dusack*, *falcata*, *falchion*, *khopesh*, *machete*, *makhaira*, *messer*, *military sabre*, *scimitar*, *shamshir*, *shotel*, *talwar*, or *wakizashi*.

 **Dagger** Similar to a knife, but designed more for use as a self-defense weapon given its light weight an ease of concealmeant.
 Alternate names for daggers include: *anelace*, *baselard*, *cinqueda*, *kopis*, *kris*, *kukri*, *pugio*, *qama*, or *tantō*.

-**Darts** A thrown weapon resembling a large arrow but with a weight near to the front end to maintain inertia.
-Alternate names for darts include: *martiobarbuli* or *plumbata*.

 **Dueling Sword** A long thin sword typically used as a self-defense weapon.
 Alternate names for dueling swords include: *basket-hilted sword*, *dueling sabre*, *rapier*, or *sidesword*.